JetBrains/Qodana/topics/custom-profiles.md

 ## groups

-The `groups` block contains user-defined groups.
-Using groups, you can combine inspection categories and single inspections, and then configure their usage in the [`inspections`](#inspections-group) block.
+The `groups` block is a list of user-defined groups.
+Here, you can combine inspection categories and single inspections, and then configure their usage in the [`inspections`](#inspections-group) block.

 Each group definition can include or exclude other groups or single inspections.